 Carving riding style and skills

-An important skill is to understand at which point during each turn to lower your center of gravity, and when to release.
+It’s also important to understand at which point during the turn to lower your center of gravity (compress), and when to release (decompress).

 Cruising through carving is a subtle skill for which you need to become one with your longboard, getting a deep feel of the way the board reacts to, and accelerates, with your body’s rotations and leans.

-Cruising on your longboard can range from easy riding at the beach, to pushing hard over long distances, to fast kicking and turning along city sidewalks.
-Whatever your style, choosing the right machine for the job will make your life easier and more pleasant !
+Cruising on your longboard can range from easy riding at the beach, to pushing over long distances, to fast kicking and turning along city sidewalks.
+Whatever your style, choosing the right machine for the job will make your life easier and more enjoyable.

-If you already have a longboard, however, just be aware that you can probably tune it to some degree to match your preferred riding style.
+If you already own a longboard, you can probably tune it to some degree to match your preferred riding style following the recommendations in this post.

 “Push for the Cure Ontario 2013” (CC BY-SA 2.0) by Fixed in Silver (cropped to focus on rider with backpack)